dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 6 | 3.4 | 999997 | 0.00034 | 99.9997 | 5 9s

 ## What is Standard Error (SE)?

-- Standard error of population $$SE = \frac{\sigma}{\sqrt{n}}$$. $$\sigma$$ is population SD.
-In population n is nearing infinity therefore SE becomes alomost zero.
+- Standard error of population $$SE = \frac{\sigma}{\sqrt{n}}$$, $$\sigma$$ is population SD.
+In population n is nearing infinity therefore SE of population is almost zero.
 - Standard error of any sample depends upon the number of observations in the sample.
 More the sample size, lessor the error and vice versa. $$SE = \frac{s}{\sqrt{n}}$$, s is sample's SD.
 If s of salary of Indian IT professionals is 10K, our sample has 100 observations then the SE of our sample should be 10K/sqrt(100) = 1K.
 Here SE of sample assumes that sample is random sample from population and population is normally distributed.
 If this assumption is not true then SE may be incorrect about true variablity about the population.

 ## How to use z score for probability calculation?
 If the mean salary in our dataset is 75,000 and SD is 5000 then what is the probability that the salary of a randomly chosen employee is >90,000

 **Method1**
 You can get z score of this 90,000